by Mike Retzlaff

 First of all, keg your batch, chill it, and get the carbonation at the level you desire.

 For this method, you’ll need about 7 feet of ¼” beer tubing shoved onto the barb of a plastic picnic tap.
-This length of tubing provides adequate flow resistance to prevent foaming.
+This length of tubing provides adequate flow resistance to prevent or at least curtail foaming.
 A bottling wand with the foot valve removed is pushed into the picnic tap nozzle (it fits snugly).
 Saw or file a 45o angle on the end of the bottling wand to allow free flow of the beer.
 You now have a plastic tube extending from your picnic tap.
 All that’s left to do is install a ball or pin lock coupling to the other end of the tubing before sanitizing the filler rig.

 Sanitize your bottles, rinse, and drain.
 It will help if you chill your bottles before you start, if possible.